nickassafkirk/Cartel-Coffee/README.md

 * The Business location & map
 * A contact form
 * A Booking form
-* The Food & Drinks menus menu
+* The Food & Drinks menus
 * Products & Product information
 * Business social media links
-* Create a means to navigate between pages
 * A list of commonly asked questions/FAQs
 * A Covid-19 Alert